pymc-devs/pytensor/doc/faq.rst

 Related Projects
 ----------------

-We try to list in this `wiki page <https://github.com/Pytensor/Pytensor/wiki/Related-projects>`_ other Pytensor related projects.
+We try to list in this `wiki page <https://github.com/PyTensor/PyTensor/wiki/Related-projects>`_ other PyTensor related projects.

-"What are Pytensor's Limitations?"
+"What are PyTensor's Limitations?"
 ----------------------------------

-Pytensor offers a good amount of flexibility, but has some limitations too.
+PyTensor offers a good amount of flexibility, but has some limitations too.
-You must answer for yourself the following question: How can my algorithm be cleverly written so as to make the most of what Pytensor can do?
+You must answer for yourself the following question: How can my algorithm be cleverly written so as to make the most of what PyTensor can do?

 Here is a list of some of the known limitations: